track

 A small amount of patients (less than 5%) cannot tolerate the nausea and vomiting experienced even with anti-nausea medication.
 Bladder conditions including cystitis are well established as an effect of long-term use, though the mechanism is unclear.

 This all sounds rather unpleasant, but in general, ketamine is well-tolerated by most.
-In practice we prepare for many of these potential side effects by giving anti-nausea medication, dimming the lights to help with visual disturbance, and of course someone is with you at all times to make sure you don’t get up and walk around!
+In practice, we prepare for many of these potential side effects by giving anti-nausea medication, dimming the lights to help with visual disturbance, and, of course, having someone with you at all times to make sure you don’t get up and walk around!

-To avoid the common side effect of nausea, it is recommended patients go without food 4-6 hours prior to their session.
+To avoid the common side effect of nausea, it is recommended patients go without food 4-6 hours before their session.
 You should wear comfortable clothing and secure a ride to and from the facility.

-Before your session, you should read through all materials provided by your doctor or clinic and have all of your questions answered prior to your first session.
+Before your session, you should read through all materials provided by your doctor or clinic and have your questions answered before your first session.
 You should always feel safe and comfortable with your ketamine guide.

 The most important part is that you are mentally and emotionally prepared.